 Takeoff and landing capabilities of turboprop aircraft

 Turboprop aircraft are highly valued for their remarkable capability to take off and land in a variety of conditions, where operational flexibility is a vital requirement.
-Jet engines produce more thrust at high speeds when compared to propellers; however, a turbine engine is equipped with a propeller which provides more thrust at low speeds and shift to jet mode at high altitudes.
+Jet engines produce more thrust at high speeds when compared to propellers; however, a turbine engine is equipped with a propeller, which provides more thrust at low speeds and shifts to jet mode at high altitudes.
 This characteristic enables turboprops to make use of shorter runways, making them ideal for regional airports, remote airstrips, and difficult regions.

 They can also be considered more efficient at generating significant amounts of torque during takeoff, in places which have high temperatures, or high altitude, or hot and humid conditions, where air density is low.
 Moreover, those are required in places with steep climbing areas.
 As such, turboprop aircraft have a very safe departure from areas where the surrounding landscape is filled with mountains and other obstacles.